Scoliosis in Adults

 It’s also possible for scoliosis to develop in a few cases in adults due to disease, surgery, or trauma.

 Many problems with neck, back, leg, and nerve pain can be traced to an undiagnosed or untreated scoliosis.

 If you are experiencing problems, you may want to consider having an x-ray taken to determine if scoliosis is the cause.
 An x-ray is the primary method of accurately assessing the presence (or absence) of scoliosis in the spine.
 Adults with scoliosis are at a higher risk for pain and disability, and unfortunately, treatment options are limited.
 Scoliosis bracing may be recommended for few hours a day along with regular corrective scoliosis therapy.
 The most commonly recommended treatment for scoliosis in adults is spinal surgery.
 However, adult spinal surgeries tend to have a higher rate of complications and side effects compared to adolescents.

 Yes.
 Our Scoliosis correction treatments are a very effective treatment option for adults living with scoliosis.
 Our Scoliosis correction treatments have helped many adults with scoliosis, from ages 11 to 86.
 It’s never too late to receive care and start feeling better.

-For a Free Scoliosis Consultation call Denver Physical Medicine & Rehab today at 303-757-7280
+For a Free Scoliosis Consultation call Denver South Chiropractic & Rehab today at 303-757-7280